JonCels/Supreme-Chess/README.md

 Team Name: The Triple Grobs

-Team Members: Jonathan Cels, Rupinder Nagra, Pesera Amarasekera
+Team Members: Jonathan Cels, Rupinder Nagra, Pesara Amarasekera

 Refactoring of an open source chess project, Online-Chess-Game, found at https://github.com/techwithtim/Online-Chess-Game.
 Implemented in JavaScript using the React framework.